 The College of Business and Economics (CBE) is committed to delivering high-quality, accessible, and affordable undergraduate and graduate programs to a diverse student population.
-The College also contributes to the business community by providing research, consulting, continuing education, and training programs.
+The College also serves the business needs of the community by providing research, consulting, continuing education, and training programs.